mmiranda222/.statsuite/content/changelog/_index.md

 > This **major** release includes new versions of the **data-explorer** (v18.0.0), **data-viewer** (v18.0.0), and **data-lifecycle-manager** (v18.0.0) applications.
 **nsiws compatibility:** tested and released in compatibility with the Eurostat **nsiws.net v8.17.0** and .Stat-Suite CORE release [dragonfruit](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/59).

-**Disclamer - currently known regressions:**
+**Warning - currently known regressions:**
 - Data Explorer: 'Combined Unit of Measure' (shortly 'UoM', now available through new generic 'combined concepts') items are displayed at cell level instead of in sub-header when all its non-hidden values are single-fixed.
 This will be fixed subsequently with [dotstatsuite-data-explorer#1055](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/1055).
 - Data Explorer: The ref. metadata (i) icon is wrongly shown for empty (NULL) or to be hidden attribute values.
 This will be fixed subsequently with [dotstatsuite-data-explorer#1057](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/1057).
 - Data Explorer: In certain cases, the ref. metadata (i) icon doesn't appear in the table.
 This will be fixed subsequently with [dotstatsuite-data-explorer#1059](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/1059).

-major changes:
+non-backward-compatible changes:

 - [dotstatsuite-data-explorer#665](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/665) **GTM integration** & **migration from UA to GA4**. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/de-analytics/google-tag-manager/))
 - [dotstatsuite-data-explorer#873](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/873) Make **"Combined unit of measure"** a generic component combination feature. ***IMPORTANT**: The previous `UNIT_MEASURE_CONCEPTS` annotation is now **ignored** and needs to be **replaced** by the new `COMBINED_CONCEPTS` annotation. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/preview-table/combined-concepts/))
 - [dotstatsuite-data-explorer#697](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/697) Enhance the layout of the **flags and footnotes in the downloaded Excel files**.
 The content of the Excel file has changed. ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/toolbar/#table-in-excel))
 - [dotstatsuite-data-explorer#1004](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/1004) Referential metadata at higher level now use `'~'` in keys.
 This is due to the changes in the SDMX-CSV file format generated by the Eurostat **nsiws.net v8.17.0** to align with new SDMX standards.

-minor changes:
+backward-compatible enhancements and new features:

 - [dotstatsuite-data-explorer#942](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/942) Add a selection feature for **`Last [..] periods`** (based on the SDMX Actual Content Constraint). ([Documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/filters/time-period#last-period-s))
 - [dotstatsuite-data-explorer#1022](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-explorer/-/issues/1022) Put plural character in `Last [x] time series value(s)` and `Last [x] period(s)` in parentheses.